-Accra, May 30, GNA - President John Agyekum Kufuor on Tuesday cautioned assembly members not to put themselves into a position of conflict of interest through lobbying for contracts from District Chief Executives (DCEs).
+President John Agyekum Kufuor yesterday cautioned assembly members not to put themselves into a position of conflict of interest through lobbying for contracts from District Chief Executives (DCEs).

-"If you live on the palms of the DCE, you cannot exact discipline on him," he said, when the Executive Council of the National Association of Local Authorities (NALAG) called on him at the Castle, Osu.
+"If you live on the palms of the DCE, you cannot exact discipline on him," he said, when the Executive Council of the National Association of Local Authorities (NALAG) called on him at the Castle, Osu in Accra.
 They had sought audience with the President to discuss ways of consolidating and reinforcing Government's achievements at the district assembly level.

 President Kufuor said the general impression was that the assemblies were not functioning to the expectation of the public and attributed this to members not appreciating the power to demand performance from the DCEs and their staff.